rust-lang/rust/text/0000-cap-lints.md

 to emit new warnings will not get triggered, and new lints will also be entirely suppressed **only for upstream dependencies**.

+## Cargo Backwards Compatibility

+This flag would be first non-1.0 flag that Cargo would be passing to the compiler.
+This means that Cargo can no longer drive a 1.0 compiler, but only a 1.N+ compiler which has the `--cap-lints` flag.
+To handle this discrepancy Cargo will detect whether `--cap-lints` is a valid flag to the compiler.

+Cargo already runs `rustc -vV` to learn about the compiler (e.g. a "unique string" that's opaque to Cargo) and it will instead start passing `rustc -vV --cap-lints allow` to the compiler instead.
+This will allow Cargo to simultaneously detect whether the flag is valid and learning about the version string.
+If this command fails and `rustc -vV` succeeds then Cargo will fall back to the old behavior of passing `-A warnings`.

 # Drawbacks

 This RFC adds surface area to the command line of the compiler with a relatively